Fall 2014 Course Descriptions

 We will explore some of the basic experiences, concepts, and challenges involved in being religious.
 But the course is not a catalogue of answers or a list of musty generalizations.
 It is an honest intellectual inquiry into the possibility of being intelligent and religious.
 This course is an introduction to the limits, rules, and standards of evidence particular to the community of academic inquirers.
 The course proceeds by taking seriously some of the various intellectual and experiential crises confronting the religious person.
 Many of the examples will come from the Christian religion, but issues are selected so as to be applicable to several of the world’s religions.
 Areas examined include the interplay of religion and culture, religion and the intellectual life, the conflict of literary-historical criticism and biblical authority, religion and science, human suffering, gender, and the new political theology.
 The point of this course is not to agree with each of the theologians we study but by entering their scholarly discussions to develop an intellectual pattern for judging religious claims ourselves.
 Students are encouraged to become comfortable thinking about religion.

 This course introduces students to the diversity of beliefs, spiritualities, practices and histories of selected Christian traditions.
 We explore the following branches of Christianity: Orthodox, Roman Catholic, Reformation, Evangelical and Free churches.
-Wel approach the traditions from the following perspectives: history and development; significant doctrinal emphases; key elements of their spirituality and worship.
-We also examine two major cultural expressions of Christianity in the United States: the Black Church and Hispanic Christianity in the U.S. The final segment of the course examines the development and impact of the ecumenical movement as it has affected relations among Christian churches during the past century.
+After an initial introduction to some foundational concepts and background, we will approach the traditions from the following perspectives: history and development; significant doctrinal emphases; key elements of their spirituality and worship.
+We will then examine two major cultural expressions of Christianity in the United States: the Black Church and the Hispanic Christianity in the U.S. The final segment of the course will examine the development and impact of the ecumenical movement as it has affected relations among Christian churches during the past century.

 Africa is a diverse and large continent with different regions, mottled histories and cultures.
 The African Catholicism course will provide an introduction to the history and ethnography of pre-colonial, colonial, and postcolonial African societies.
 The course will then highlight the varied nature of the Catholic tradition as it takes shape within particular cultural and historical contexts.
 “Ubuntu”, an African philosophy which holds that a person is a person because of other persons will be highlighted.
 The course will then conclude by reflecting upon whether Catholicism can be understood cross-culturally as a tradition of religious practice and inquiry by various cultures.